floragunncom/search-guard-docs/_content/_docs_kibana/kibana_multitenancy.md

 <kibana index name>
 ```

 Search Guard automatically makes sure that the index names do not contain any illegal characters.
 Search Guard also checks the user's permissions for the selected tenant index.
-You do not need to configure anything special in `sg_roles.yml`, apart from the standard permissions for the Kibana index.
-See [Using Search Guard with Kibana](../_docs_kibana/kibana_installation.md) for further information.
+You do not need to configure anything special in `sg_roles.yml`, apart from the standard permissions for the Dashboards/Kibana index.
+See [Using Search Guard with Dashboards/Kibana](../_docs_kibana/kibana_installation.md) for further information.

 **If you use snapshot / restore, you need to include all tenant indices, otherwise you will loose data!**

-In order to include all Kibana indices in your backup / snapshot, the easiest way is to simply use wildcards:
+In order to include all Dashboards/Kibana indices in your backup / snapshot, the easiest way is to simply use wildcards:

 ```
 <kibana index name>*